penelopelind/penelopelind.github.io/_pages/publications.md

 {% include base_path %}

 ---
-My publication record to includes 134 peer reviewed publications with >19,000 citations and an H-index of 54 (Scopus, December 1, 2025).
+My publication record to includes 134 peer reviewed publications with >19,500 citations and an H-index of 56 (Scopus, January 29, 2026).
 An additional seven papers published on *medRxiv* and *bioRxiv* between 2024 and 2025 are listed.

 ---
 <span style="font-size:1.25em;"><strong><u>Preprints</u></strong></span>